DurgeshSingh043/mask-censored-text/readme.md

 ## Some important features are
 - User can enter the string of keywords and phrases and select delimiter from dropdown.
 - User can choose setting accordingly
 - User can place a document text as long as he/she want.
-This is tested with <strong>25k words count</strong>.
+This application is tested with <strong>25k word counts</strong>.
 - User can click on masked button and see the masked text.
 - User can also run the analysis to see the frequency of string of keywords and phrases.